malei-xyz/jssst-2019-hands-on-tutorial/hands-on_code/README.md

 ```

 ## Acknowledgement
-The code is from the fomer tutorial:
+The code is from the fomer tutorial at SEMLA 2019 Workshop:

 Metamorphic Testing of Deep Neural Networks